-The full medical term is extracorporeal shock wave lithotripsy (ESWL).
+The full medical term for lithotripsy is extracorporeal shock wave lithotripsy (ESWL).
 "Extracorporeal" refers to the shock wave being generated outside of the body.
-The procedure is arranged through a urologist after tests are carried out to determine suitability for the treatment.
+The procedure is arranged through a urologist (a urinary system specialist doctor) after tests are carried out to determine patient suitability for the treatment.

 Who is lithotripsy appropriate for?

 The decision whether to use lithotripsy is dependent on stone size, number, density, and location.
 Lithotripsy is usually not recommended for kidney stones more than 2cm in diameter.
 These stones may need to be surgically removed.
 Lithotripsy may not be appropriate if a patient has one of the following conditions: